 Tracks and Signs

-It can be difficult to distinguish a track of a fox from the tracks of other canids (i.e. dogs, Figure 3).
+It can be difficult to distinguish a track of a fox from the tracks of other canids, such as dogs.
 Size and foot-fall patterns are the most important demarcation.
 Trails of wild animals tend to be straight, while trails of domesticated animals tend to meander and zigzag.